wsydney76/craft4-ddev-starter/README.md

 #### Article?
 News?
 Blog?
 Post?

-This starter uses the term 'article' for a channel.
-The reason is that 'blog'/'news' is a bit too specific, and 'post' is too generic.
-'Article' is a bit more neutral, and can be used for other types of content as well.
+In this starter, the term 'article' is used to denote a channel.
+The decision to avoid terms like 'blog'/'news' or 'post' was made due to their specificity or generality, respectively.
+'Article' offers a more neutral alternative that can accommodate various content types.

-If you want to show a different term to your user, we highly recommend to just change name/uri in the section settings, and leave the handle as is.
-This will allow existing code/settings to work without changes.
+To display a different term to your users, it's recommended to modify the name/uri in the section settings while leaving the handle unchanged.
+This approach ensures the compatibility of the existing code/settings without necessitating alterations.

-You will have to adjust translations, though.
+However, this will require making adjustments to the translations.
+It's important to keep this in mind while using the starter.

 ### More content